- Search The Registry

 Her early works show her fascination with characters of mixed racial origins.
 Bonner also wrote three experimental plays during the 1920s, all of them symbolic explorations of the quest of Black people for freedom and dignity after Emancipation.
 In 1926, she published “Nothing New,” her first story explicitly set in Chicago and the introduction of what would become her fictional universe, Frye Street.
 In 1930, Bonner married William Almy Occomy.
 The couple moved to Chicago, where she lived for the next 41 years and raised her three children.

-She resumed writing in 1933, publishing under her married name, and began to explore the urban fictional terrain that would appear after her death under the title “Frye Street” and “Environs.”
+She resumed writing in 1933, published under her married name, and began to explore the urban fictional terrain that would appear after her death under the title “Frye Street” and “Environs.”
 Bonner's “Frye Street” is a multi-ethnic urban universe, populated by streams of people drawn by the promises of urban life: Irish, Italian, Jewish, Chinese, French, Russian, and southern Black migrants.
 Yet “Frye Street” is a fallen world, marked by sharp racial divisions and social strife--a place where working people, particularly Black migrants to the city, struggle against the impersonal and destructive forces of urban life.

 She wanted to chart this world at a number of different levels, but her mapping of this fictional universe was never fully realized during her lifetime.
 After 1941, Bonner rarely published her work, but devoted herself to teaching and raising her family.
-Marita Bonner, closely associated with the Harlem Renaissance died of injuries suffered during a fire in her Chicago apartment in 1971.
+Marita Bonner, "Frye Street" author closely associated with the Harlem Renaissance died of injuries suffered during a fire in her Chicago apartment in 1971.

 Black Women in America: An Historical Encyclopedia